BraedonWooding/solarsharp/FullListOfDifferences.md

 Note: we have a separate package called `SolarSharp.Compatibility.MoonSharp` that adds *most* of this compatibility back.
 It does not intend to fully match the old behaviour but instead intends to allow previous MoonSharp code to compile.

 It does the following:
 - Add proxy classes for all the exposed classes (i.e. a class DynValue that wraps a LuaValue) that keep the *OLD* moonsharp namespaces.
-This should make c# code that previously compiled still compile.
+This should make **most** c# code that previously compiled still compile.
 - Enables syntax support for some legacy syntax (`$` & `|x, y|`).
 This should make lua code that previous compiled still compile.
 - Add some features like Dynamic Expressions/dynamic package back into SolarSharp by re-implementing them ontop of new features (i.e. Dynamic Expressions is re-implemented by using our new sandbox).
 - Adds `_MOONSHARP` which just points to `_SOLARSHARP`